-Have you been told by your solicitor that you need to arrange a Mediation Information and Assessment Meeting (MIAM) or that you need a FM1 form before the solicitor can move forward with your case?
+Have you been told by your solicitor that you need to arrange a Mediation Information and Assessment Meeting (MIAM) or that you need a c100/form A or FM1 form before the solicitor can move forward with your case?

-You are not required, as a consequence of an MIAM to commit to resolve your case using mediation, you only need to show that you have considered it.
+You are not required, as a consequence of a MIAM to commit to resolve your case using mediation, you only need to show that you have considered it.
 However, you may find after attending your MIAM that mediation is the way forward, and this can be discussed and arranged during your meeting.

-To discuss this further Call us Free on: 0800 520 20 27 or : 0121 400 02 27
+To discuss this further Call us Free on: 0121 400 02 27